Blog ·shopify·7 min read

-How to Fix Inventory Drift in Shopify (And Stop It Coming Back)
+How to Fix Inventory Drift in Shopify (Step by Step)

 Inventory drift is the most underdiagnosed operational problem in Shopify warehouses.
 Unlike a stockout — which is visible and immediate — drift is invisible.
 It accumulates slowly, across hundreds of small unrecorded movements, until the gap between Shopify and reality is large enough to cause real problems: oversold orders, phantom stockouts, and demand forecasts built on numbers that do not reflect what is actually on your shelves.